jonasknappitsch/computational_face_recognition/README.md

 This project supports face recognition in order to classify unknown images based on known images.
 Furthermore, persons can even be identified on a live-video-stream via OpenCV.

+In a broader sense, this can be used in various security or identification systems.
+Known persons can be differentiated from unknown persons, further actions can be based on that.